Adlaabhi079/100hires-setup-task/research/playbook.md

 - Target audience
 - Important subtopics
 - Questions to answer
-- Suggested content structure
+- Proposed content structure
 - Internal linking opportunities
-- Information that requires expert or primary sources
+- Information that requires expert or primary-source verification

-This creates a clear direction for the AI instead of asking it to generate content from a vague prompt.
+A structured brief gives the AI a defined research and content framework instead of asking it to generate an article from a vague prompt.

+**Sources:**
+- Nathan Gotch — YouTube, "The AI SEO Checklist I'd Use in 2026", 14.07.2025 - https://youtu.be/0FmEV0jE5TQ?utm_source=chatgpt.com
+- Nathan Gotch — LinkedIn post, 16.06.2026 - https://www.linkedin.com/posts/nathangotch_seo-is-so-easy-now-you-just-need-to-share-7472611026111434752-qWzJ/?utm_source=chatgpt.com
+- Matt Diggity — YouTube, "I Let an AI Run my SEO Campaign.
+Here's what happened...", 29.10.2025 - https://youtu.be/xG9Vu9yrQzw?utm_source=chatgpt.com

 ### Step 4: Use AI for Drafting and Production Support